DataBrewery/cubes/doc/model.rst

 In addition to abstraction over physical model, localization abstraction is included.
 When working in multi-lingual environment, only one version of report/query has to be written, locales can be switched as desired.
-If requesting "contract type name", analyst just writes `constract_type.name` and Cubes framework takes care about appropriate localisation of the value.
+If requesting "contract type name", analyst just writes `contract_type.name` and Cubes framework takes care about appropriate localisation of the value.

 Example: Analysts wants to report contract amounts by geography which has two